Dates

 Project Activities (Subject to Change)

-- Sat, March 5, 2022, 5:00 pm: Creative Dance Collaboration Session with Fort Wayne Ballet Youth Company, Fort Wayne Ballet Center, Auer Center for the Performing Arts, 300 W. Main St, Fort Wayne.
+• Sat, March 5, 2022 (Date TBD): FAMEous Composers and Parents Creative Dance Collaboration Session with Fort Wayne Ballet Youth Company, Fort Wayne Ballet Studion at the Auer Center

 To Participate